laravel/docs/database-testing.md

 Within the Closure, which serves as the factory definition, you may return the default test values of all attributes on the model.
 The Closure will receive an instance of the [Faker](https://github.com/fzaninotto/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.

+> {tip} You can use the Faker library in a test by using the `WithFaker` trait.
+That trait will add a `faker` property to your test.

 You may also create additional factory files for each model for better organization.
 For example, you could create `UserFactory.php` and `CommentFactory.php` files within your `database/factories` directory.
 All of the files within the `factories` directory will automatically be loaded by Laravel.

 > {tip} You can set the Faker locale by adding a `faker_locale` option to your `config/app.php` configuration file.